Florida's 11th congressional district

 Florida's 11th congressional district is a congressional district in the U.S. state of Florida.
 It includes Sumter County, home to The Villages, and parts of Lake, Orange, and Polk counties.
 In the 2020 redistricting cycle, the district was moved out of its coastal counties and into Orlando's western suburbs.

 From 1993 to 2013, the former 11th district had encompassed most of the city of Tampa and its suburbs and the shoreline of southeastern Hillsborough County.
 It also included two areas in other counties: urban neighborhoods of south St. Petersburg in Pinellas County and neighborhoods in and around Bradenton in Manatee County.
 Most of that district is now the 14th district, while the current 11th is the successor of the old 5th district.

 From 2013 to 2017 as well as its next iteration from 2017 to 2023, the district included Sumter County, Citrus County, Hernando and central Marion County, as well as northern Lake County.
 It also included southern Ocala, Bushnell, and Spring Hill.
 The Villages, a large retirement and golfing community for seniors, is situated in this district, aiding Republican candidates in the district and statewide.

 Since the redistricting for the 2022 elections, the district includes Bay Lake, home to all four theme parks of Walt Disney World.

 The district is currently represented by Republican Daniel Webster.

+Composition

+For the 118th and successive Congresses (based on redistricting following the 2020 census), the district contains all or portions of the following counties and communities: